armthethinker/personal-site/projects/elementary.md

    subheader="Introducing Echo"
    content="
    In response to the opaque market and our user research, **we created a transparent consumer banking application for the Portuguese market that utilizes learning and prediction to help people understand their finances**.

-   _Our work was split over two four month periods: one of research; one of designs, prototypes, and user testing._
 "
 %}